 The only Austin any of us know is the one we got.
 And I think now we have to get something straight.
 If you were born and raised in Austin and still live here, you’re rare, but not special.
 You and your parents thought Cactus Pryor was famous, so please stop bragging in Facebook comments.
 You’re annoying the 99% of us who moved here because where we lived before wasn’t so hot.

 Some moved here for jobs.
 They’re called Round Rock residents.
-But most of us moved here because we loved the party, you know, the vibe.
+But most of us came because we loved the party, you know, the vibe.
 It started as a room full of conversations on Goodwill couches and someone pulled out a guitar and everyone sang “Blister In the Sun.”
 But the bash now rages with a D.J. and drink tickets.
 Who invited all these bubblebutts?